 Hey, y’all!
 Making wreaths is obviously something I’m passionate about.
 I think wreath-making is often overlooked, but it’s a craft that is easily adaptable and appropriate for a huge variety of occasions and situations.
+Plus, it’s fun!

-The real beauty of a wreath isn’t just about how you can use them for each holiday or season, however.
-Rather, the absolute best part about making wreaths is how much depth and interest you can add with elements such as bows, greenery, florals and more.
-It’s just plain fun, y’all!
+However, the real beauty of a wreath isn’t just about how you can use them for each holiday or season.
+Rather, the absolute best part about making wreaths is how much depth and interest you can add with elements such as bows, greenery, florals, and more.

 In particular, adding greenery to your wreath gives you and your customers something to look at besides mesh and ribbon.
-This additional element adds a whole new dimension to your wreaths and also gives each one a more complete look.
+This additional element adds a whole new dimension to your wreaths and gives each one a more complete look.

-Whether you are a hobby wreath maker or a craftpreneur, these tips will help you take your wreath-making skills to a whole new level.
-By learning this technique, you’ll be able to impress your friends and family with your wreath designs.
+Whether you are a hobby wreath maker or a Craftpreneur, these tips will help you take your wreath-making skills to a whole new level.
+By learning this technique for adding wreath greenery, you’ll be able to impress your friends and family with your wreath designs.

 I have our friend and fellow wreath-maker Joni from Belle Chase Wreaths here to walk you through how to elevate any wreath design by adding greenery to it.

 But first, here’s a quick refresh regarding how to make your deco mesh wreath!
-This can be a good classic base project you can customize in any way you’d like before we start more layers to the wreath.
+This can be a good classic base project that you can customize it any way you’d like before we start adding more layers to the wreath.

 How To Make A Wreath With Greenery

-- Grab a piece of greenery that you want to add.
+Grab a piece of greenery that you want to add.

 Use the stemming machine to add a floral pick to the end of the greenery stem.

-- Dip the end of the floral pick into your glue (you don’t need a lot).
+Dip the end of the floral pick into your glue (you don’t need a lot).

 Find the spot where you want to add the greenery to your wreath.

-- Stick the floral pick into one of the ties where you bundled your deco mesh together (because it’s thicker and more stable there).
+Stick the floral pick into one of the ties where you bundled your deco mesh together (because it’s thicker and more stable there).
 Push it through the pipe cleaner.

 Keeping in mind that the picks are sharp, take your needle-nose pliers and bend the end of the floral pick around the deco mesh.
 Now it’s glued and bent around the mesh and should stay in place.

 Now you have an evergreen wreath just by adding wreath greenery!